vogelsang/AI-Agenter-F2026/slides/Week1-slides.md

 ## Introduction
 ...

 ## Learning Objectives

 By the end of this module, you will be able to:
 - Define what an agent is in the context of artificial intelligence.
 - Differentiate between various types of agents (e.g., simple reflex agents, model-based agents

+## ANother slide i pressume

+Here is something for the slide

+How do I make a course toc?